umushtaq1990/telecom_churn/README.md

-# telecom_churn
+# Telecom Churn Analysis

-Telecom Churn Model
+In this project telecom customers data is analysed (EDA) and churn prediction model is generated.